KhuzaibTEM/Space-Odyssey-Bubble-Edition/README.md

 # Space-Odyssey-Bubble-Edition
-A Single-Player Bubble Shooter game with a splash of space theme made with C++ and SFML.
+A Single-Player Bubble Shooter game with a splash of space theme made with C++ and SFML (2.6.2).

 ## Objective of the Player
 - Match 3 (or more) bubbles of the same color.
 Poof.
 Score goes up.
 Good job!